billyswitzer/dataexpert-v4-capstone-project/README.md

 - Downstream from daily_stock_price_cumulative

 #### dim_ticker_details
 The dim_ticker_details table is (currently) a Type 0 SCD containing metadata on each ticker.
 This table also comes from the Polygon.io Reference Data API, but was loaded as an initial backfill rather than as part of the daily pipeline because of long load times.
-Regular updates to this table will be added at some point in the future.
-Another future enhancement to the table will be adding catagories for the industry_description to group similar businesses together.
+This table provides dimensional data for filtering dashboard results, although market_cap_description is currently the only column passed to the current_day_stock_price table and dashboard.
+Future enhancements will include regular updates to the table and combining catagories for the industry_description to group similar businesses together.

 | Column		| Type		| Comment			|
 |:-------------	|:---------	|:-----------------	|